pioorg/Testcontainers-performance-up/README.md

 Perhaps the containers should start only once?

 You can do that by making all `@Container` fields `static`.
 And making sure the state of the containers is cleaned between the tests.

+### Task 3
+Next, do we really need to start containers one by one?